weathersmm/InCheckUPDATE/content/terms-of-service.md

 ## Dispute Resolution

-YOU AND INTELLUX AI AGREE TO THE FOLLOWING MANDATORY ARBITRATION AND CLASS ACTION WAIVER PROVISIONS:
+YOU AND INCHECK AGREE TO THE FOLLOWING MANDATORY ARBITRATION AND CLASS ACTION WAIVER PROVISIONS:

-**MANDATORY ARBITRATION.** You and Intellux AI agree to resolve any claims arising out of or relating to these Terms or our Services, regardless of when the claim arose, even if it was before these Terms existed (a “Dispute”), through final and binding arbitration.
+**MANDATORY ARBITRATION.** You and InCheck agree to resolve any claims arising out of or relating to these Terms or our Services, regardless of when the claim arose, even if it was before these Terms existed (a “Dispute”), through final and binding arbitration.
 You may opt out of arbitration within 30 days of account creation or of any updates to these arbitration terms within 30 days after the update has taken effect when we request it.
 If you opt out of an update, the last set of agreed-upon arbitration terms will apply.

 **Informal Dispute Resolution.** We would like to understand and try to address your concerns prior to formal legal action.
 Before either of us files a claim against the other, we both agree to try to resolve the Dispute informally.
 You agree to do so by sending us notice at [legal@intellux.ai](mailto:legal@intellux.ai).
 We will do so by sending you notice to the email address associated with your account.
 If we are unable to resolve a Dispute within 60 days, either of us has the right to initiate arbitration.
 We also both agree to attend an individual settlement conference if either party requests one during this time.
 Any statute of limitations will be tolled during this informal resolution process.

 **Arbitration Forum.** If we are unable to resolve the Dispute, either of us may commence arbitration with National Arbitration and Mediation (“NAM”) under its Comprehensive Dispute Resolution Rules and Procedures and/or Supplemental Rules for Mass Arbitration Filings, as applicable.
-Intellux AI will not seek attorneys’ fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.
+InCheck will not seek attorneys’ fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.
 The activities described in these Terms involve interstate commerce, and the Federal Arbitration Act will govern the interpretation and enforcement of these arbitration terms and any arbitration.

 **Arbitration Procedures.** The arbitration will be conducted by videoconference if possible.
 Still, if the arbitrator determines a hearing should be conducted in person, the location will be mutually agreed upon, in the county where you reside or as determined by the arbitrator, unless the batch arbitration process applies.
 The arbitration will be conducted by a sole arbitrator.
 The arbitrator will have exclusive authority to resolve any dispute, except where it is not applicable by law.
 Any settlement offer amounts will not be disclosed to the arbitrator by either party until after the arbitrator determines the final award, if any.
 The arbitrator has the authority to grant motions dispositive of all or part of any Dispute.

 **Exceptions.** This section does not require informal dispute resolution or arbitration of the following claims: (i) individual claims brought in small claims court; and (ii) injunctive or other equitable relief to stop unauthorized use or abuse of the Services or intellectual property infringement or misappropriation.

-**CLASS AND JURY TRIAL WAIVERS.** You and Intellux AI agree that Disputes must be brought on an individual basis only, and may not be brought as a plaintiff or class member in any purported class, consolidated, or representative proceeding.
+**CLASS AND JURY TRIAL WAIVERS.** You and InCheck agree that Disputes must be brought on an individual basis only, and may not be brought as a plaintiff or class member in any purported class, consolidated, or representative proceeding.
 Class arbitrations, class actions, and representative actions are prohibited.
 Only individual relief is available.
 The parties agree to sever and litigate in court any request for public injunctive relief after completing arbitration for the underlying claim and all other claims.
 This does not prevent either party from participating in a class-wide settlement.
-You and Intellux AI knowingly and irrevocably waive any right to trial by jury in any action, proceeding, or counterclaim.
+You and InCheck knowingly and irrevocably waive any right to trial by jury in any action, proceeding, or counterclaim.

 ## Batch Arbitration

-If 25 or more claimants represented by the same or similar counsel file demands for arbitration raising substantially similar Disputes within 90 days of each other, then you and Intellux AI agree that NAM will administer them in batches of up to 50 claimants each (“Batch”), unless there are less than 50 claimants in total or after batching, which will comprise a single Batch.
+If 25 or more claimants represented by the same or similar counsel file demands for arbitration raising substantially similar Disputes within 90 days of each other, then you and InCheck agree that NAM will administer them in batches of up to 50 claimants each (“Batch”), unless there are less than 50 claimants in total or after batching, which will comprise a single Batch.
 NAM will administer each Batch as a single consolidated arbitration with one arbitrator, one set of arbitration fees, and one hearing held by videoconference or in a location decided by the arbitrator for each Batch.
 If any part of this section is found to be invalid or unenforceable as to a particular claimant or Batch, it will be severed and arbitrated in individual proceedings.

 ## Severability